hsoft/webtop/README.md

 **Note:** Due to a recent refactoring, Path and Referer modes don't do anything (it didn't even work properly anyway).
 It will come back later.

+### Piping STDIN

+You can read `STDIN` by passing `-` as an argument to `webtop`.
+For example, if you are watching a remote file, you could use `tail -f www.access.log | webtop -`.

+Note that when you quit, because `STDIN` is still open, the process will not quit until you press `CTRL-C`.
+I haven't managed to work around that limitation yet.

 ### Keybindings